Fraunhofer Institute for Solar Energy Systems: Alternative photovoltaic technologies

+Renewable power supply

 The construction of grid-connected systems is the largest market for the photovoltaic branch today.
 The Institute provides consultancy services for system planning, characterizes solar modules and carries out the technical analysis and performance testing of photovoltaic systems.

 Off-grid power supplies also are a focus of the ongoing research at the institute.
 People living in remote rural areas, the countless number of telecommunication systems, environmental measurement technology as well as portable electronic devices require an autonomous power supply, independent of the grid.
 Fraunhofer ISE develops renewable energy systems for this purpose.

 Fraunhofer ISE also performs research in the area of power electronics and controls.
 This includes inverter development and testing in a modern power electronics laboratory as well as research in the field of energy management including smart metering and smart grids.

 In future, vehicles will run partly or completely on electricity and draw their energy from the grid (electric and plug-in).
 Fraunhofer ISE is working at the interface between the vehicles and the grid on concepts for an environmentally acceptable power supply and the optimal integration of the vehicles into the electricity grid, including metering and billing systems.